harlan-zw/laradock-cli/README.md

 ## Features

-#### Clean project

-Laradock CLI is built for the people who like tidy projects.
-Whenever you interact with Laradock CLI it will always try and add the minimal amount of configuration and files required.
-Since it is just a .phar file you only need one laradock CLI installed for all your projects.

-#### Clean .env

-Moves all Laradock environment variables to their own `.env.laradock` file.
-No longer have a 300 line .env file.

-#### Zero Configuration Setup
+#### Zero Configuration Docker

 Laradock CLI reads your `.env` and makes smart assumptions to reduce a lot of boilerplate configuration.
 Some examples:
+- Checks your driver settings and recommends which services are applicable
 - Fixes User and Group IDs
 - Checks for package.json before installing node in workspace
 - Checks your CLI php version for which php version to use
-- Modifies the apache2 vhost site URL
+- Modifies the apache2/nginx vhost site URL
 - Sets up your MySQL service with a database

+#### Clean project

+Laradock tends to have a larger footprint for the amount of code you have to commit to your repository, Laradock CLI aims to fix this my only including the files for the services you are using.

+#### Clean .env

+All docker environment variables have been moved to their own `.env.laradock` file.
+No longer have a 300 line .env file.

-#### Easier Upgrades
+#### Easier Maintenance

-Simple command to add or remove services, Laradock CLI takes care of all the heavy lifting of copying files and cofiguration.
+Simple command to add or remove services, Laradock CLI takes care of all the heavy lifting of setting up files, updating configuration, etc.

 #### Much More

 This project is in early development and has lots of planned updates coming.

 ------